Installation and activation

 neo4j.conffile.
 You can find the default location for your OS Operations Manual → File locations.

-You will need to add a configuration setting with the path to the Bloom license file:
+You need to add a configuration setting with the path to the Bloom license file.
+The configuration setting depends on which version of Neo4j you are using.

 Add the unrestricted procedures setting to allow the Bloom server procedures to run.